aleynakutuk6/credium-challenge/README.md

-# credium-challenge
+# Roof and Basement Detection from Building Plans

 ![project-pipeline](assets/model-diagram.png?raw=true)

-This project has two main tasks: detecting basement presence (0 if not exist, 1 if exist) and categorizing roof conversions into three classes (converted, convertible (not converted) or flat) based on building plans.
+This project has two main tasks:

+- detecting basement presence (0 if not exist, 1 if exist),
+- categorizing roof conversions into three classes (converted, convertible (not converted) or flat)

+based on building plans.
 The model takes PDF files, each corresponding to a unique address/building.

 My goal is to develop a solution that can accurately detect the presence of a basement and classify roof conversions for each building.
+Moreover, the number of floors in the building is detected by utilizing the segmentation model and OCR text outputs.

 ## Installation